Symmetry-protected Nodal Points and Nodal Lines in Magnetic Materials: Introduction

-In the present work, we study symmetry-protected nodal-point and nodal-line structures in magnetic semimetals, where the multipole degeneracies are guaranteed by IPReps of the little co-groups.
-We only consider the case where the energy bands are always doubly degenerate away from the high symmetry points/lines, this requires that the combined operation $\tilde T$ is an element of the maximum magnetic point group of the magnetic space group (this means that $\{\tilde T | \pmb t\}$ is an element of the magnetic space group, where $\pmb t$ is either a fractional translation or a zero vector).
-By calculating the IPReps of the little co-groups, we provide a complete list of magnetic space groups (which contain $\{\tilde T|\pmb t\}$ as a symmetry element) and the high symmetry points/lines which support the high degeneracy ($d\geq 4$).
+In the present work, we study symmetry-protected nodal-point and nodal-line structures for spin-1/2 fermionic particles in magnetic semimetals, where the multipole degeneracies are guaranteed by IPReps of the little co-groups.
+We only consider the case where the energy bands are always at least doubly degenerate away from the high symmetry points/lines, this requires that the combined operation $\tilde T$ is an element of the little co-group of magnetic space group (this means that $\{\tilde T | \pmb \tau_{\tilde T}\}$ is an element of the magnetic space group, where $\pmb \tau_{\tilde T}$ is either a fractional translation or a zero vector).
+By calculating the IPReps of the little co-groups, we provide a complete list of magnetic space groups (which contain $\{\tilde T|\pmb \tau_{\tilde T}\}$ as a symmetry element) and the high symmetry points/lines which support the high degeneracy ($d\geq 4$).
 We also provide the dispersion around the nodal points/lines.
-These informations provide important information for experimental realization of nodal-point/line semimetals in magnetic materials.
+These results provide important information for experimental realization of nodal-point/line semimetals in magnetic materials.

 The paper is organized as follows.
 In section \ref{sec: IPRep}, we provide the IPReps of the magnetic point groups which contain the $\tilde T=\mathcal IT$ operation.
-We considered all classes of projective Reps which are classified with the second group cohomology.
-For each classes, we calculate all of the inequivalent IPReps.
+We considered all classes of projective Reps which are classified by the second group cohomology.
+For each classes, we calculate all the inequivalent IPReps.
 In section \ref{sec:disp}, we provide the criterion to judge the dispersion around the high-degeneracy points/lines, from which we can judge if the dispersion around a nodal point is a Dirac cone or a quadratic band touch, or a combination of them.
-The conditions for the existence of nodal-line band structures is also provided.
+The conditions for the existence of nodal-line band structures are also provided.
 Section \ref{sec:tabinstruct} is an instruction to read the information listed in the tables, where the central results of the present work are summarized in Tab.~\ref{tab: NodalDisp}.
 Some potential materials are proposed in section \ref{sec:mats}.
 Section \ref{sec: sum} is devoted to the conclusions and discussions.